TheDreamLabUK/website/workshop-builder/docs/02_installation_setup.md

 docker stats workshop-builder-dev
 ```

-The `codex` CLI and its dependencies (Node.js, Python) are managed within the Docker image.
-You do not need to install them directly on your host machine.
+The `codex` CLI and its dependencies (Node.js, Python) are no longer required for the core AI functionality, as the system now uses direct OpenAI API calls.

 ## Alternative Setup (Manual / Virtual Environment)

-This section guides you through the steps required to install and configure the Workshop Builder CLI tool with **OpenAI Codex Framework** integration on your local machine manually.
+This section guides you through the steps required to install and configure the Workshop Builder CLI tool with **OpenAI API integration** on your local machine manually.
 This is generally for development or debugging purposes outside of Docker.

 ### Prerequisites (Manual Setup)